How do I know if I’m ready to start coaching?

 Are all sessions by phone only?

-All regular coaching sessions are by phone.
+All regular coaching sessions are by phone or video conference.
 Most of my clients love the convenience of this for popping into a conference room at the office, working it in between business calls, while the baby is napping, or between classes while still on campus.
-Skype is a possibility if you work better face to face and for those living in Minneapolis, I do have office space downtown for our initial session.
+Video conference is a possibility if you work better face to face and for those living in Minneapolis, I do have office space downtown for our initial session.

 Tell me more about the check-ins between calls?
 Do I really have to do them?